Higher order invariants in the case of compact quotients: Introduction

 \section{Introduction}

-Higher order modular forms show up in various contexts.
-For instance, the limit crossing probabilities in percolation theory, considered as functions of the aspect ratio, turn out to be higher order forms \cite{KZ}.
-As an approach to the abc-conjecture, Dorian Goldfeld introduced Eisenstein-series twisted by modular symbols \cite{CDO,GG,Gold}, which are higher order forms.
+Higher order modular forms show up in various contexts, for instance in percolation theory \cite{KZ}, or in the theory of Eisenstein-series twisted by modular symbols \cite{CDO,GG,Gold}.
 Finally, spaces of higher order forms are natural receptacles of converse theorems \cite{F,IM}.

 L-functions of second order forms have been studied in \cite{DKMO}, Poincar\'e series attached to higher order forms have been investigated in \cite{IO}, dimensions of spaces of second order forms have been determined in \cite{DO,DiamSim}.
 Higher order cohomology has been introduced and an Eichler-Shimura type theorem has been proven in \cite{ES}.
 In \cite{HOAut} a program has been started which aims at an understanding of the theory of higher order forms from an representation-theoretical point of view.